Emmaus Colchester hosts an art exhibition

 Emmaus Colchester provides housing to up to 35 people who experienced homelessness and social exclusion and, through support, enables them to rebuild their lives and move on to independent living.

 Gintare Petrauskaite, Community Manager said: We are feeling extremely privileged to support Neil in this venture.
 Neil is an extremely talented artist who told his story on canvas and I hope that people will come and join him on this journey.
-As a community, we are all about empowering people to fulfil their potential and hopefully, Neil's journey will inspire others not to give up and stay true to their dreams.
+As a community, we are all about empowering people to fulfil their potential and dreams.